tom-clik/clikpage/_guide/sitedata.md

 ## Basic data sets

 A basic data set can be defined with a tag(s) and a data type.
-A menu might have a data aset defined as "main menu", all sections defined
+A menu might have a data set defined as "main menu", all sections defined

 ## Articles